matthiasn/Clojure-Resources/README.md

 * **[danielsz/system on GitHub](https://github.com/danielsz/system)**: set of readymade components on top of the component library above.
 * **[palletops/leaven on GitHub](https://github.com/palletops/leaven)**: lightweight component model for both Clojure and ClojureScript.
 * **[palletops/bakery on GitHub](https://github.com/palletops/bakery)**: A library of components for leaven, the component library above.
+* **[MichaelDrogalis/onyx on GitHub](https://github.com/MichaelDrogalis/onyx)**: Distributed, fault tolerant data processing for Clojure.
+It does sound like an interesting and very ambitious concept for building distributed applications.
+On my list of things to maybe try at some point.

 ## Web development / Om
 * **[weavejester/compojure on GitHub](https://github.com/weavejester/compojure)**: a truly concise routing library for Clojure web applications.